sarahmurphy86/sarahmurphy86.github.io/README.md

 >We chose to design an app aimed at children 8 to 11 years old to help them recognise geographical points of interest.
 The user will be shown an image of a famous landmark, and be asked to click a map to show where in the world they think this famous landmark is located.
 The user will then find out if their guess was correct, and will be shown some interesting facts on the famous landmark and the country it is in.

-I would like to share the UX methods we used our project, and the accessibility considerations we made
+## What problem are we trying to solve?
+1. We would like to improve children’s understanding of where the different countries are in the world and what continent they are in.
+2. We would like to increase children’s knowledge of human/man-made and natural/physical geography

+**What process did we follow to build this app?**

-## Discovery Methods
+### Discovery methods

-### Proto-personas
+#### Proto-personas

-Who are our users, how do they behave and what are their needs and goals?
+What do our users want - Who are they, how do they behave and what are their goals?

-### User Needs:
+#### User Needs:

 What do our users need and what does success look like?
+This could be both functional and emotional...

 | As a...                    | I want to...                                                                                                | So that ...                                               |
 |:---------------------------|:------------------------------------------------------------------------------------------------------------|:----------------------------------------------------------|